 Long-lived assets, which consist of finite-lived intangible assets and property and equipment, are assessed for impairment whenever events or changes in business circumstances indicate that the carrying amount of the assets may not be fully recoverable or that the useful lives of these assets are no longer appropriate.
 Each impairment test is based on a comparison of the estimated undiscounted cash flows to the recorded value of the asset.
-If impairment is indicated, the asset is written down to its estimated fair value.
+If impairment is indicated, the asset is written down to its estimated fair value which is determined using a discounted cash flow analysis.
 The cash flow estimates used to determine the impairment, if any, contain management's best estimates using appropriate assumptions and projections at that time.